jnthbdn/rs-gerber2svg/README.md

 | -V           | --version             | No       | Prints version information                                            |
 | -v           | --verbose             | No       | Be more verbose and show gerber comments                              |

-With any option other than `--input` or `-i`, the SVG will be printed to standard output.
+With any option other than `--output` or `-o`, the SVG will be printed to standard output.

 ## To Do